tarantool/doc/doc/1.8/dev_guide/internals/sql_protocol.rst

 Body structure depends on the type of the SQL request.

-If the SQL request was SELECT, the response contains result rows and metadata about columns.
-Metadata of a column now contains only its name.
+If the SQL request is SELECT, the response contains result rows and metadata for columns.
+Metadata for a single column contains only the column's name.

 .. code-block:: none